excerebrose/Facebook-awkward-like/README.md

 Well worry not, Like Button Blocker is here.
 Simply download the extension from the Google extension store, and disable the ability to like in one-click!
 (Hah, see what I did there?)

+## Steps to run:
+To load your extension in Chrome, open up chrome://extensions/ in your browser and click “Developer mode” in the top right.
+Now click “Load unpacked extension…” and select the extension’s directory.
+You should now see your extension in the list.